ludovic4g/PostBot/README.md

     ```

 - **Built-in Services:**
-  - `/turtle1/set_pose`: Sets the robot's pose in Turtlesim.
+  - `/turtle1/teleport_absolute`: Sets the robot's position by teleporting it in a certain position given by x,y and theta values.

 ### Parameters